mryap/fierce-robin/src/pages/about.md

 ### Website Revamp and Update

 * Worked with marketing department successfully revamped university website based on a new visual identity and brand guidelines.
-Championed and educated the use of Google Analytics throughout school department.
+Championed and educated use of Google Analytics throughout school department.
 Designed web and email newsletter templates for department user based on university branding guidelines using HTML, CSS.
 * Work with Product Executive at to edit, and maintain internal and external product documentation for worldwide technical audience online
 * In-charged of inputting seller and buyer policies for Hong Kong and Singapore eBay.
 Create and modify content using eBay's in-house CMS ensuring content and formatting is consistent with the source documents.
 * Revamping Intranet and Internet running on Oracle system, responsible for front-­end design.
 Liaise with respective departments on web content publication